yipjunkai/Padding-Oracle-Attack-Demo/readme.md

 ### Diagrams Generated with DiagramGPT

-The diagrams featured in this README were created using [DiagramGPT](https://eraser.io) by [eraser.io](https://eraser.io).
-These visuals are designed to facilitate the understanding of complex concepts.
+The System Illustrations diagrams featured in this README were created using [DiagramGPT](https://eraser.io) by [eraser.io](https://eraser.io).
+These visuals are designed to facilitate understanding the interactions between Client, Server and MITM.
 Please be aware that they are intended for educational purposes.